Save Your Money

 1. Pay yourself first.

-The best way is to do it before you spend it.
+The best way is to save it before you spend it.
 Payroll deductions are most effective as they’re effortless and invisible.
-When you divert money from your paycheck to your savings, you are paying yourself first.
+When you divert money from your paycheck to your savings, you pay yourself first.
 The money never finds its way into your checking account; you don’t see it and you don’t spend it.
+See my next point.

 Remember the Christmas Clubs and lay-away plans of a bygone era?
 These were great examples of mental accounting.

-Create bank sub-accounts for the categories for which you need to save — e.g., down payment, car, vacation, Christmas presents, furniture, quarterly tax payments, etc. If you can, use payroll deductions to fund these accounts (see #1).
+Create savings sub-accounts for the categories for which you need to save — e.g., down payment, car, vacation, Christmas presents, furniture, engagement rings, weddings, quarterly tax payments, etc. If you can, use payroll deductions to fund these accounts (see #1).
 If not, do automatic debits from your checking account the day after each paycheck is deposited.

 9. Tame social spending pressures.

 Social pressure to spend can be intense — for both young and old.
 Try sharing your concerns with friends and family and you may find that not only do you get support but they may be relieved that you are brave enough to say something for which they are feeling the same pressures.
-If that’s the case, you can unite in your efforts to save more.
+If that’s the case, unite in your efforts to save more and spend less.

 Your employer may offer you incentives such as a 401K match, a contribution to a health savings account, or an employee stock purchase plan where you can buy company stock at a discount.
-Take maximum advantage of any free money your employer offers.
+Don’t leave behind any free money your employer offers.

 Similarly, the IRS offers various tax incentives to save.
 These include the well-known 401K and IRA retirement accounts but also other options such 529 accounts for college savings, health savings accounts for high deductible health plans, flexible and dependent care spending accounts, and Roth IRA conversions (which can make sense if your income is temporarily low).
 Take everything the IRS offers.

-Many of us will receive windfalls — large or small — from time to time.
-Whether they are birthday gifts, tax refunds, work bonuses, inheritances, or anything else, don’t spend them.
-Save these funds or use them for emergencies.
+Many of us receive windfalls — large or small — from time to time.
+Whether they are birthday gifts, tax refunds, pandemic stimulus checks, work bonuses, inheritances, or anything else, don’t spend them.
+Save these funds, pay off consumer debts, or use them for emergencies.

-Effective saving strategies are like other good habits you develop — eating, sleeping, exercise, etc. — small changes over long periods can make a big difference.
+Effective saving strategies are like other good habits you develop over time — small improvements over long periods compound into big benefits.